 - Decent power and speed for winch in the middle of the pack in terms of price

-- Hook is big enough to be used easily on many targets
+- The hook is big enough to be used easily on many targets

 - It will not clutter up the front portion of your vehicle